The application for 2022-2023 Co-Teaching Fellowships is currently open.

 Call for Applications: Humanities Center Co-Teaching Fellowships

-Fellows will participate in the intellectual life of the Center throughout the 2021-22 academic year, and they will share their work with the Humanities Center community.
+Fellows will participate in the intellectual life of the Center throughout the 2022-23 academic year, and they will share their work with the Humanities Center community.
 Applicants for this fellowship should work in pairs to propose a new co-taught undergraduate course.
-In the spring semester of 2021-22, recipients of the fellowship will each receive one course release to develop the new class.
-In 2022-23, they will then receive one further course release to support an initial offering of the co-taught course.
-(One faculty member will receive teaching credit as usual for teaching the course; the second will have one course bought out by the fellowship; in this way, the teaching load and support for the pair of faculty colleagues will be identical even as the accounting will be different.)
+In lieu of developing the new class, fellowship recipients choose between receiving one course release during 2022-23 and receiving $4500 in supplemental salary.
+(One faculty member will receive teaching credit as usual for teaching the course; the second will have one course bought out by the fellowship; the teaching load and support for the pair of faculty colleagues will be identical even as the accounting will be different.)
 Following this initial pilot, faculty participating in this curricular innovation program will then be able to offer the course together as and when they wish by co-scheduling the class.
 (In co-scheduling, the minimum enrollment of the course would double, but the opportunity to continue co-teaching would remain.)
-The Humanities Center is committed to creating a multidisciplinary humanities environment incorporating a diversity of experiences, identities, and disciplines, and we welcome applications from the entire Pitt faculty community.
+The Humanities Center is committed to creating a multidisciplinary humanities environment incorporating a diversity of experiences, identities, and disciplines.

-Application Requirements.
-Applications for a Humanities Center Co-Teaching Fellowship must include the following:
+Application Requirements: Applications for a Humanities Center Co-Teaching Fellowship must include the following:

-- A current CV for each member of the proposed co-teaching team indicating whether the proposed project has received support in the past (no more than three pages for each CV);
+1. A current CV for each member of the proposed co-teaching team indicating whether the proposed project has received support in the past (no more than three pages for each CV);

-- A syllabus from a previously taught course from each member of the proposed co-teaching team demonstrating - perhaps with the addition of short annotations - their approaches to syllabus design (no more than four pages for each syllabus);
+2. A syllabus from a previously taught course from each member of the proposed co-teaching team demonstrating - perhaps with the addition of short annotations - their approaches to syllabus design (no more than four pages for each syllabus);

-- A syllabus proposal describing the class to be designed while fellows (no more than 600 words);
+3. A syllabus proposal describing the class to be designed while fellows (no more than 600 words);

-- An account of how the proposed class would benefit from the different disciplinary perspectives of the co-teaching faculty and how it would foster excellence in undergraduate research (no more than 300 words);
+4. An account of how the proposed class would benefit from the different disciplinary perspectives of the co-teaching faculty and how it would foster excellence in undergraduate research (no more than 300 words);

-Selection Criteria.
-Applications will be assessed by the Steering Committee of the Humanities Center.
+Selection Criteria: Applications will be assessed by the Steering Committee of the Humanities Center.
 In that review of applications, the following criteria will be used to rank proposals:

-- The record and career trajectories of the applicants, taking into account relative advantages and constraints on resources for the proposed project and over the course of the applicants' careers;
+1. The record and career trajectories of the applicants, taking into account relative advantages and constraints on resources for the proposed project and over the course of the applicants' careers;

-- The thoughtfulness of curricular design both past and proposed in the application;
+2. The thoughtfulness of curricular design both past and proposed in the application;

-- The clarity with which the application lays out the co-teaching project to be pursued;
+3. The clarity with which the application lays out the co-teaching project to be pursued;

-- The potential impact of the co-teaching project on undergraduate research;
+5. The potential impact of the co-teaching project on undergraduate research;

-- The likelihood that the co-teaching project would not only benefit from the specific cross-departmental collaboration it proposes but also contribute to a multidisciplinary humanities environment incorporating a diversity of experiences, identities, and disciplines.
+6. The likelihood that the co-teaching project would not only benefit from the specific cross-departmental collaboration it proposes but also contribute to a multidisciplinary humanities environment incorporating a diversity of experiences, identities, and disciplines.

-- The feasibility of achieving the stated goals in the time period of the fellowship.
+7. The feasibility of achieving the stated goals in the time period of the fellowship.